Vasantha-Kumar-J/sep-kc/readme.md

 ## Features Done

 * Added the HTML structure
 * Styled the elements
-* Added functionalities for hotwater fully
-* Added functionalities for coffee making partially
+* Added functionalities for all the beverages

-# Todo
+* Done validation of ingredients
-* Modularize the script functions
+* improved the code readability
-* Add remaining functionalities